purplecandy/kibibyte-mkdocs/docs/blog/posts/avoiding-common-mistakes-async-promise-exectuors.md

 });
 ```

-In this translation, it’s clear that the error is inside another asynchronous callback, and since we aren't using the provided `resolve` and `reject` callbacks, the promise does not know what is happening inside the executor function.
+It’s clear that the error is inside another asynchronous callback, and since we aren't using the provided `resolve` and `reject` callbacks, the promise does not know what is happening inside the executor function.

 ### You may not need to `await` inside a `new Promise`

-It’s generally unnecessary to use `await` inside a `new Promise` constructor because promises are just chained callbacks.
-Once the initial promise is resolved, any other promises in the chain will get resolved.
+It’s generally unnecessary to use `await` inside a `new Promise` constructor because they can be simply re-written as `async/await` function instead.

 Here’s an example of incorrect code:
 ```javascript hl_lines="11-13"